drhoopoe/academic-kickstart/content/post/p062001/why_hoopoe.md

 ## The hoopoe in Islamic sources

-Part of what lends the hoopoe its symbolic potency, at least in Islamic thought, is that it's one of only three birds mentioned by name in the Qurʾan.[^1]
+Part of what lends the hoopoe its symbolic potency, at least in Islamic thought, is that it's one of only three birds mentioned by name in the Qurʾān.[^1]
 This occurs in a story in Sūrat al-Naml ([Q 27:15-44](https://quran.com/27/15-44)) about everyone's favorite prophet-magician-king, Solomon (Sulaymān), and his encounter with Bilqīs, the queen of Sheba (Sabaʾ, ancient eastern Yemen).

 The beginning of the story finds Solomon gathering his armies of humans, jinn, and animals and wondering where the hell exactly is the hoopoe...

-{{< figure library="true" src="Q27-20.jpg" title="And he (Solomon) surveyed the birds and said, Why do I not see the hoopoe?
-Or is it among the absent? - Qurʾan 27" lightbox="true" >}}
+{< figure library="true" src="Q27-20.jpg" title="And he (Solomon) surveyed the birds and said, Why do I not see the hoopoe?
+Or is it among the absent? - Qurʾān 27" lightbox="true" >}}

 The hoopoe's not there because it's in Yemen gathering intelligence on Bilqīs.
 Perhaps sensing Solomon's displeasure, it quickly returns to report on this queen of a nation of sun-worshipping pagans, and then spends several verses shuttling messages back and forth between the two rulers.